Products

 Here are the primary types of income you can expect in retirement:

-State Pension is an old-age income provided by Ireland’s Department of Social Protection.
+State Pension is an old-age income that Ireland’s Department of Social Protection provides.

 Occupational or workplace pension schemes are employer-sponsored retirement plans that provide consistent payment for people during retirement.